neondatabase/website/content/docs/introduction/read-replicas.md

 isDraft: true
 ---

 Neon read replicas are independent read-only compute instances designed to perform read operations on the same data as your read-write computes.
 The Neon read replica implementation does not replicate data across database instances.
 Instead, all read requests are directed to a single source — a capability made possible by Neon's architecture, which separates storage and compute.
-The following diagram shows how read requests from both read-write and read-only compute instances are served from the same Neon [Pageserver](/docs/refernce/glossary#pageserver).
+The following diagram shows how read-write and read-only compute instances send read requests to the same Neon [Pageserver](/docs/refernce/glossary#pageserver).

 ![Read-only compute instances](/docs/introduction/read_replicas.png)